UTokyo-FieldPhenomics-Lab/Characterization-of-peach-tree-crown/README.md

 **The RGB orthomosaic and DSM image from the same point cloud model must be exported at the same ground sampling distance.**

 ## 2 Processing
 ### Step 1.
-Download source codes in under /codes, and put them in one folder.
+Download source codes from the link below, and put them in one folder.
 ### Step 2.
 Generate the branch map in winter
 Edit the file path and parameters, then run Branch_map.m
 ### Step 3.
 Calculate the crown characters in summer